mirirtiqa/firefly-app/README.md

 The objective function in this implementation can be set to any other function while applying it to other use cases.

-The firefly algorithm has parameters: alpha value, beta, gamma, delta and these values can be tuned.
+The firefly algorithm has parameters: alpha value, beta, gamma, delta and all these values can be tuned in this implementation.

 The programming language used is Python.